An accurate and efficient scheme for function extensions on smooth domains: Main theoretical result

-Using these results we can now give an explicit formula for $p^\ast$ and $\{t_j^\ast\}:$ \begin{theorem} $p^\ast$ is unique and $p^\ast(x)=T_n(1-2x/a)$, where $T_n$ is the Chebysehv polynomial of degree $n$. \end{theorem} \begin{proof} The uniqueness follows from Lemma~\ref{lem9} and the existence follows from explicit construction.
-Namely, it is straightforward to check that $T_n(1-2x/a)$ satisfies the equioscillation property of modulus $1$ and $|T_n(1-2x/a)|\le 1$ on $[0,a]$. \end{proof}
+Using these results we can now give an explicit formula for $p^\ast$ and $\{t_j^\ast\}:$ \begin{theorem} $p^\ast$ is unique and $p^\ast(x)=T_n(1-2x/a)$, where $T_n$ is the Chebyshev polynomial of degree $n$. \end{theorem} \begin{proof} The uniqueness follows from \cref{lem9} and the existence follows from explicit construction.
+Namely, it is straightforward to check that $T_n(1-2x/a)$ satisfies the equi-oscillation property of modulus $1$ and $|T_n(1-2x/a)|\le 1$ on $[0,a]$. \end{proof}

 Since we only used the fact that $-1$ is outside the interval $[0,a]$ in our proofs and $[0,a]$ can be translated to any interval $[a,b]$, we actually showed the following statement is true. \begin{corollary} Suppose that $p(x)$ is a polynomial of degree at most $n$ satisfying the property $p(t_i)=(-1)^i$ or $p(t_i)=(-1)^{i+1}$ for $a\le t_0<t_1<\ldots<t_n\le b$.
 Then \be |p(x)|\ge \left|T_n\left(\frac{2}{b-a}\left(x-\frac{a+b}{2}\right)\right)\right|, \qquad x\notin [a,b]. \ee \end{corollary}